 Below, left: A ring with a pearl center flanked by marquis-cut rubies, emeralds and sapphires.

 To date, there are more than a dozen faceted styles used in gemstone cutting but some are considered old-style and are no longer in use.
 Among the more modern styles, some are labeled according to the shape of the cut stone.
 For instance, heart or pear shaped.

 In most cases, a stone is cut in such a way to avoid whatever impurities there are so that the resulting jewelry-grade cut stones can command a good price.
 A master stone cutter would take his time studying a rough stone, marking and re-marking it before cutting to get the best yield.

 But whether a stone should be cut cabochon-style or facet-style is not dictated so much by the nature of the stone but by the preference of the owner or the jeweler.
 For instance, while jade is almost always cut cabochon-style, it is possible to cut it facet-style.
-The center stone in the ring in the photo on the right is jade.
-My mother bought a huge rough jade the size of a golf ball then found a cutter to cut it into smaller pieces.
+The center stone in the ring in the photo above is jade.
+My mother bought a huge rough jade the size of a tennis ball then found a cutter to cut it into smaller pieces.
 She wanted faceted so the stone cutter cut the jade into oval shaped faceted pieces.
 I don’t remember anymore how many cut stones there were but my mother gave me two, and Speedy and I had them made into matching rings.